IamShazaam/fake-broker/README.md

       to handle user requests and manage the interaction between the database and the user interface

     * routes => This directory contains your route files that define the endpoints for the API.

-    * index.js => This file is the entry point for the application